rjimeno/linux-sysadmin-interview-questions/README.md

     identical) as `ip link show`.

 * What happens if I type TAB-TAB?

+    The Bash shell will attempt to complete whichever command you are typing by "guessing" based on context.

 * What command will show the available disk space on the Unix/Linux system?

+    `df`

 * What commands do you know that can be used to check DNS records?

+    `dig` & `nslookup`

 * What Unix/Linux commands will alter a files ownership, files permissions?

+    `chown` & `chmod`

 * What does ```chmod +x FILENAME``` do?

+    Allows the file named FILENAME to be executed as a command, script or program.

 * What does the permission 0750 on a file mean?

+    The file's owner can read, write and execute the file, while the users that belog in the file's group can read and execute (thus, not write) the said file.
+Other users have no permissions at all on this file.

 * What does the permission 0750 on a directory mean?

+    That the directory's owner can read (as in `ls`), write (as in create, rename, and delete) files and attributes of the directory and enter (as in `cd`) the directory.
+Other users have no permissions whatsoever.

 * How to add a new system user without login permissions?
 * How to add/remove a group from a user?
 * What is a bash alias?